hegdepavankumar/VMware-Workstation-Pro-17-Licence-Keys/README.md

 Free VMware Workstation Pro 17 full license keys.
 Collected and sorted out hundreds of universal License Keys for all major versions of VMware Workstation Pro 17. x versions.

-Install VMWare Workstation PRO 17 (Read it right.
+Install VMWare Workstation PRO 17.x (Read it right.
 PRO!)
 ---
 This gist can get off at any time.
 PLEASE, DON'T COPY THIS.
 IF YOU FORK IT, DON'T EDIT IT.
-* If you have a problem comment and people will try to help you!
+- If you have a problem comment and people will try to help you!
-* No virus
+- No virus ⚠
-* No spam just license key
+- No spam just license key 🔐
-* Corporate Professional also using this - Dark Truth😎
+- Corporate Professional also using this - Dark Truth😎
 - Feel free to use and share with corporate Friends and Teams as well......
+- Certainly!
+How about this: "If you've found our work helpful, I would greatly appreciate it if you could take a moment to give a star ⭐.
+Your feedback is valuable and helps us improve.
+Thank you!"
 <br>

  ## Recently added Keys...